 South Carolina Vehicle Registration Fees

-In South Carolina, the Department of Motor Vehicles (DMV) is responsible for vehicle registration and titling.
+The Department of Motor Vehicles (DMV) is responsible for registration and titling in South Carolina.
 The DMV offers several registration options, including standard and specialty plates.
 Vehicle registration fees vary depending on the type of plate you choose.
-In addition to the fee for the plate, you must also pay a $2.50 annual fee.
+In addition to the price for the container, you must also pay a $2.50 annual fee.

 What Is SC Vehicle Property Tax?